The Catalan government will appeal the ruling that annuls a large part of the decree that protects Catalan in the classroom.

 The regulation had been left in limbo by the appeal of the Bilingual School, and Educació is studying the impact of the TSJC's decision.

 BarcelonaAnother judicial blow to Catalan in the classroom.
 The High Court of Justice of Catalonia (TSJC) has annulled a large part of the decree on the language regime that Pere Aragonès's government approved to protect Catalan as the teaching language in schools and prevent the implementation of language percentages.
 The law It had been provisionally suspended for over a year pending the court's decision.
 Now the judges have accepted part of the appeal filed by the Assembly for a Bilingual School (AEB) to annul it, and this Wednesday, the president of the Generalitat (Catalan government), Salvador Illa, announced that the government will appeal the decision.
-"We will not allow anyone to make political use of the language because it is the worst thing you can do to promote coexistence.
+"We will not allow anyone to make political use of the language because it is the worst thing that can be done to promote coexistence.
 Catalan must continue to be the inclusive, unique, and transversal language of the country and the school," he stated.
+The Platform for the Language, the Catalan National Assembly (ANC), the Association of Jurists for the Republic, and the Osona Association of Lawyers in Defense of Human Rights, all of whom are participating in the proceedings, have also announced that they will file an appeal.

-The Supreme Court of Justice (TJSC) has annulled more than a dozen articles of the decree, including those establishing that Catalan and Aranese are the vehicular languages in educational centers, as well as the section that stipulates that the habitual language of teachers and of communications with families must be Catalan.
-The ruling was announced just before the Diada (National Day), when the AEB (Catalan National Assembly) released it, but the judges had already deliberated and voted on their decision on July 15.
-However, the ruling was not announced until Monday.
+The TSJC (High Court of Justice) has annulled more than a dozen articles of the decree, including those establishing that Catalan and Aranese are the teaching languages in schools, as well as the section stipulating that the habitual language of teachers and communication with families must be Catalan.
+The ruling was announced just before the Diada (National Day of the People), when the AEB (Spanish Association of Workers) released it, but the judges had already deliberated and voted on their decision on July 15.
+However, they did not notify the ruling until Monday.

 In parallel, the Constitutional Court (TC) has not yet ruled. the question of unconstitutionality that the TSJC itself raised on the double regulation that sought to protect Catalan in schools and institutes and thus avoid the 25% sentence of CastilianIn fact, the decree that now largely annuls the TSJC (High Court of Justice) was based precisely on this regulation, which is in the hands of the high court.
 Although it has been warned for months that the ruling on language percentages in classrooms could be announced soon. and that would be a setback for CatalanFor now, the Constitutional Court hasn't made any move.